nimiq/backup-file/README.md

-# Wallet Backup
+# Account Backup

-This is a Wallet File Format designed for usability.
+This is a Account Access (aka Wallet) File Format designed for usability.

 - File format PNG
 	- Identicon is easily recognizable and distinguishable in Finder/Explorer/Gallery Previews